Veiled Chameleon for sale

 Remember these bulbs need to be replaced every six months.
 Chameleons also benefit from spending time outdoors in natural sunlight when the temperatures are warm enough (but beware of overheating so make sure shade is always available).

 Veiled chameleons for sale are mostly insectivores so they should be fed a variety of insects every other day.
 Crickets are usually the mainstay of the diet but locusts, roaches, butterworms (good for calcium), silkworms, flies, and grasshoppers can be fed, as well as mealworms, superworms, and waxworms (in limited quantities as they are high in fat).
+Our Mist King pro chameleon misting system is the best there is!

 Be wary of wild-caught insects due to possible exposure to pesticides and always avoid feeding a lizard ants or fireflies.
 All insects should be gut loaded.
 Many veiled chameleons will also eat a bit of plant matter so it is vital that only non-toxic plants are used in your chameleon’s enclosure.

-You can offer small amounts of vegetables and fruits such as dandelion leaves, collard greens, kale, diced zucchini, butternut squash, red pepper, blueberries, and thin slices of apple or pear.
-Monitor your chameleon and adjust feeding amounts as needed.
 If any insects are left uneaten or your chameleon is too full-bodied you may want to reduce the amount you’re feeding them.
 Never leave live prey in the cage for extended periods of time as insects may attack your chameleon, which can lead to infection.

 It is extremely important to always dust insects with a calcium/vitamin D3 supplement two to three times a week.
 We use Vionate and Reptical in a 1:1 ratio.
 Really, any good multi-vitamin and mineral supplement can be added once to twice a week.
 Also, some experts recommend choosing a supplement that does not contain vitamin A, use beta-carotene instead.